Manojmahalingham/Hadoop-Map_Reduce/README.md

 # Hadoop-Map_Reduce
-Here, I have analyzed the data of the anime Baki by wordcount, wordmean, wordmedian, wordstandarddeviation using Hadoop.
+Here, I have analyzed text dataset of the anime Baki by wordcount, wordmean, wordmedian, wordstandarddeviation using Hadoop.